UWCS/rs118/src/raytracer.md

 ![](./img/final-render.png)

 This tutorial is adapted from the excellent [_Ray Tracing in One Weekend_](https://raytracing.github.io/), amd also utilises some of the really helpful illustrations from there.
 I've rewritten it from C++ to Rust, and also added a few other bits to hopefully make it more interesting and explore a few more bits of Rust.
-This is only an adaptation of the first book, so if you get to the end of this and want to explore more, the next two books are certainly worth a read, though you'll have to [carcinise](https://en.wikipedia.org/wiki/Carcinisation) it yourself (or do it in C++, which despite all it's problems is still widely used and a good skill to have).

 There's a fair amount of vector maths involved here but don't let that intimidate you.
 I'll try to explain it all well enough that you don't need a maths degree to follow whats going on.